tdressen16/tracewebsite/portfolio/Deception.md

 Starting over the summer, a group of friends and I started working on a deception game (along the lines of Among Us) in Unreal Engine 4.
 The basic concept would see two teams trying to collect parts of a code that, when completed, would win them the game.
 However, each team has a mole that's secretly working for the other side.

 ## Contributions
+**Game Designer**
-As a **game designer**, I've been working with my team in many aspects of the game, including initial brainstorming, as well as developing further mechanics and ideas.
+- Working with my team in many aspects of the game, including initial brainstorming, as well as developing further mechanics and ideas.

+**Programmer**
-In addition to helping with overall game design for this project, I've been working as a **programmer**, creating an AI security guard using Unreal's Blueprints system and behavior trees.
+- Creating an AI security guard using Unreal's Blueprints system and behavior trees.